 FIGURE 2 (a) Calculated transmission for multilayer system having 32 (solid line, red) or 64 (dashed, orange and dashed, blue) equal thickness layers and a = 0.17 (solid line and dotted) and a of 0.2 (dashed line), in order to illustrate the effects of the index contrast and number of layers on the reflection band, (b) Transmission , and (c) group velocity of a perfect 64 layer system, with a center "phase slip" defect created by simply folding a 32 layer film as described in the text.
 Note in (c) the pronounced decrease in the group velocity at the defect and band edge.

 Extension of this transfer matrix technique to non-normal incidence is straightforward, but requires separate treatment for TE and TM incident light.
 Details of the calculation are left to the references,39 but it is important to note that at non-normal incidence, regardless of polarization, the bandgap shifts towards shorter wavelengths.
 This fact becomes particularly relevant when optically pumping DFB lasers if there is only a small separation between the absorption and emission peaks of the gain media (small Stokes shift).
 One can use this angle tuning of the bandgap to increase the absorption of the pump light by shifting the reflection band away from the pump wavelength.
-Further studies of the effect of angle of incidence of the pump beam on a similar system can be found in Ref. [] which also explores differences between low and high energy band edge lasing (see also Fig. 3).
+Further studies of the effect of angle of incidence of the pump beam on a similar system can be found in ref. [] which also explores differences between low and high energy band edge.

 Defect Structures